Calling beer Champagne leaves French producers frothing

 Charles Goemaere, the managing director of the Comité Champagne, said the destruction of the beers “confirms the importance that the European Union attaches to designations of origin and rewards the determination of the Champagne producers to protect their designation.”

-Molson Coors Beverage Co., which which owns the Miller High Life brand, said in a statement to The Associated Press that it “respects local restrictions” around the word Champagne.
+Molson Coors Beverage Co. said it “respects local restrictions” around the word Champagne.

 “But we remain proud of Miller High Life, its nickname and its Milwaukee, Wisconsin provenance,” the company said.
 “We invite our friends in Europe to the U.S. any time to toast the High Life together.”